AIMYII/ECHO-LITE-Cave-story--mod/README.md

-# ECHO-LITE-Cave-story-mod
+# ECHO-LITE: Cave Story+ Mod
-A Cave Story+ mod, that is a homage to the Mega man ZX series and games, made in Cave Story+.
+A fan-made Cave Story+ mod inspired by the Mega Man ZX series.
+This project blends exploration, story, and action as a tribute to the worlds that inspired it.

-**Disclamer**
+**Disclaimer**
 This project is not endorsed by or affiliated with Capcom or Inti Creates.
-It’s a fan-made creation, meant as a thank-you to the amazing teams behind the games.
+It is a fan-made creation, made purely as a thank-you to the amazing teams behind the original games.